agarnung/YOLOFakeImagesDetection/README.md

 - Allow video processing and playback from the web.

-- Simplify better the requirements.txt in requirements_simple.txt to not include low-level dependencies or pack all in a Docker
+- Simplify better the requirements.txt in requirements_simple.txt to not include low-level dependencies or pack all in a Docker.

+- Create a GIF for the README.